Nicotine replacement therapySmoking cessation - nicotine replacement; Tobacco - nicotine replacement therapy

 - Wait at least 15 minutes after drinking coffee, tea, soft drinks, and acidic beverages before chewing a piece of gum.

-- People who smoke more than 25 cigarettes per day have better results with the 4 mg dose than with the 2 mg dose.
+- People who smoke 25 or more cigarettes per day have better results with the 4 mg dose than with the 2 mg dose.